Lydia House in Nepal

 Lydia students are trained to become professional seamstresses.
 By graduation, each has learned how to make 35 saleable articles of clothing, from school uniforms to wedding veils to traditional kurtas.
-Students also receive biblical and theological training, take cooking and music classes, and gain awareness of issues related to domestic violence HIV/AIDS.
+Students also receive biblical and theological training, take cooking and music classes, and gain awareness of issues related to domestic violence and HIV/AIDS.

 The Lydia women arrive full of uncertainty and with few belongings.
 During her visit in February of 2015, Sharon Oxley had the opportunity to meet the newest arrivals.
 She maintains she would be hard-pressed to find places in the world more illustrative of the “ends of the earth” than the far-flung, mountainous villages represented by the Lydia women.

 “Some of the women didn’t have enough clothes,” says Sharon.
 “Some didn’t have jackets.
 It’s cold in